music-encoding/music-encoding.github.io/community/mei-by-laws.md

 #### 5.3.2 Election procedure

 In order to determine a range of candidates, a two-week nomination phase will precede the elections, in which self-nominations are permitted.
 Individuals will be informed of their nomination and asked to confirm their willingness to serve on the Board determined.
 Elections will be held in a timely manner after determination of a final list of candidates.
-Elections should be open for at least two weeks.
-Elections should close before the start of the terms of office of the elected candidates.
+Elections shall be open for at least two weeks.
+Elections shall close before the start of the terms of office of the elected candidates.
 A ranked voting system without minimum voter turnout will be applied.

 Each member holding Personal Membership in MEI has the right to vote in Board member elections.